 No bed-side table?
 No worries.
 Place a bench at either the head or the foot of your bed to store your bedroom details.
 A candle, a face mist, an espresso, books to flick through in the morning, what more do you need?
 I love that the feet of the bench and set in from the edge so that the piece of timber almost looks floating when you add your pillows in front.

 In the next few weeks I will be switching my studio room around to avoid the summer heat so let me know if you like these types of blog posts and I can shoot the studio next.

-Lastly, a huge thank you to Retrojan for working on this post with me
+Lastly, a huge thank you to RJ Living for working on this post with me